VA Loan Regulations: Renting Out Your VA Loan Purchased HomeUpdated: June 9, 2023

 Can Military Members Buy and Rent Out a Home with a VA Loan?

-What VA Loans Can Be Used For
+What Can VA Loans Be Used For?

-What VA Home Loans Cannot Be Used For
+What VA Home Loans Can Not Be Used For

 Renting Your Home After Refinancing with a VA Mortgage

 VA home loans are available to refinance homes, as well as purchase them.

 VA refinance transactions also include an occupancy requirement in most cases.
 VA cash-out refinance loans, for example, permit borrowers to cash-out refinance an existing VA or non-VA mortgage.

 If you’re refinancing a non-VA mortgage loan, your non-VA mortgage loan must be for an approved property.
 You can’t use a VA refinance loan for a houseboat, RV or a mobile home that isn’t fixed to a permanent foundation.

 VA cash-out refinance loans have the same occupancy requirement as a new VA Loan: You must certify that you will use the refinanced property as your primary residence, move in within 60 days and live there for 12 months before renting.

 Military borrowers who want to refinance a home, move out and rent it can use a VA Streamline Refinance loan, which does not require you to occupy the home as your primary residence.

 The VA offers streamline refinance loans when they provide a specific, tangible benefit to a borrower, such as a lower interest rate, a lower monthly payment or getting you out of an adjustable interest rate loan.
 VA Streamlines don’t require a credit check or an appraisal, which makes them unique among VA refinance loans.
 But, the loan is only available to borrowers with existing VA mortgages.
 You can not refinance a non-VA home loan using a VA Streamline refinance loan.